alexzhirkevich/custom-qr-generator/README.md

 | Size | ❌ Fixed | ✅ Dynamic.
 Based on `View` size |
 | Speed | ❌ Slow (> 500 ms in average), so must be created in advance and only in background thread.
 Coroutines support included | ✅ Instant.
 All calculations performed during `Drawable.setBounds`, almost instantly |

 P.S.
-If you need a <b>Bitmap</b> for Jetpack Compose or smth, it still will be faster to <b>convert Drawable QR code to Bitmap</b> rather then use Raster code.
+If you need a <b>Bitmap</b> for Jetpack Compose or smth, it still will be much faster to <b>convert Drawable QR code to Bitmap</b> rather than use Raster code.

 ---